Safety and security

 Take sensible precautions to protect yourself from street crime, particularly in larger cities.
-Watch out for pick pockets particularly at airports and on public transport.
+Some sporting events have had incidents of violence and petty crime, you should remain vigilant and follow the advice of the local authorities.
+Watch out for pick pockets in tourist areas and at airports, on public transport and petrol stations on the motorway.
+Pay attention to personal safety late at night, and when leaving nightclubs.
+Carry a mobile phone in case you need to contact the emergency services.
 As a foreigner, you may be a target for criminals who may assume you are carrying large amounts of cash.
 Four wheel drive and luxury vehicles are also popular targets.
 Isolated incidents of armed violence in major cities are usually linked to organised crime and not directed against foreigners.
 Report all incidents of crime to the local police and get a report.

 There is still some danger from residual mines and other unexploded ordnance left over from the 1999 conflict in Kosovo and in Serbia.
 Most of the affected areas are in the mountainous regions to the north and east of Kosovo.
 Take special care in these areas and keep to marked roads.
 Most of the remaining dangerous zones are covered with dense vegetation.
 If you see anything suspicious, don’t touch it, but report it immediately to the police.